 Map with Public Transit Stops

 The purple icons on the image below, show the locations of transit stops recommended in this post.
-Click the caption below the image to link to the interactive version of this map.
+Open the interactive Google map, by clicking the image caption.

 Fares and Ways to Pay

 Build your Own City Tour

 Equip yourself with Maps and Apps and Ways to Pay, and build your own city tour to go where you want, when you want.
 Go to San Francisco Itineraries for suggested 1, 2, and 3-Day itineraries plus bonus lists of dozens of sights to help you customize the suggested itineraries or build your own.